-This enhancement will allow you to make changes to the rooms and/or extras of a booking even after the items have already been invoiced.
-For example, you may have a one day booking that has been invoiced but the customer now wants to stay another 2 days.
-Or you have sold a tour with your booking and invoiced it in advance, however the tour has now been cancelled.
+This enhancement will allow you to make changes to the rooms and/or extras of booking even after the items have already been invoiced.
+For example, you may have a one-day booking that has been invoiced but the customer now wants to stay another 2 days.
+Or you have sold a course with your booking and invoiced it in advance, however, the course has now been canceled.
 Until now, you would have needed to cancel the invoice, make the changes to the booking/extras, and then re-invoice (otherwise it would result in an audit error on the invoice).

-Below is an example of an invoice where the guest has been invoiced for a room and a tour.
+Below is an example of an invoice where the guest has been invoiced for a Golf course.

-The tour has been cancelled, so the item is removed from the extras in the booking.
+The course has been canceled, so the item is removed from the extras in the booking.
 The invoice screen will now change to the following:

 Note that it is important to invoice a journal and not leave it unassigned or it could create problems later.
 If you have a journal that you do not intend to invoice to the customer, assign it to a dummy invoice so that it does not complicate future invoice transactions on the booking.
 If a change has been made to an invoiced item, the booking balance may show a credit or an overdue amount if the journal has been left unattended.